askarahodov/xyops/docs/data-structures.md

 The event's [Category](#category) can define limits which act as defaults to the event limits.

-## Event.timings
+## Event.triggers

-An array of [Timing](#timing) items to schedule future job runs and set timing rules, e.g. blackout dates.
+An array of [Trigger](#trigger) items to schedule future job runs and set rules, e.g. blackout dates.

 # Job